Louisiana 1927: Music

 The song is written in the style of a lament, and is performed at a slow tempo.
-Newman's version starts out with piano solo, but builds into including a whole orchestra.
+Newman's original version on the album Good Old Boys starts out with strings playing the introduction melody, followed by vocals and piano by Newman with the band.
+Strings are heard throughout the song.

+Newman's self-cover of the song on The Randy Newman Songbook Vol. 1 released in 2003 on the other hand is a simple version with Newman on piano and vocals with no accompaniment.

 Other versions

 The song became identified with Hurricane Katrina in the public consciousness after being sung by Aaron Neville at NBC's "A Concert for Hurricane Relief", being sung by Newman at the multi-network television fundraiser Shelter from the Storm: A Concert for the Gulf Coast, and a fully orchestrated version of the song performed by Newman during Saturday Night Live's "Mardi Gras Special".
 A new recording of the orchestrated version is included on the Katrina charity album, Our New Orleans, on Nonesuch Records.
 In 2007, the song was covered by Ray Stevens on his tribute album to New Orleans and Louisiana culture, New Orleans Moon.
-New Orleans-based singer/pianist Marcia Ball also covered the song at several Katrina benefit concerts.
+Singer/pianist Marcia Ball also covered the song at several Katrina benefit concerts.
 The song also appeared in an episode (S03E7) of HBO's show Treme, sung again by Aaron Neville.

 Jolie Holland covered "Louisiana 1927" on Hummingbirds & Helicopters Vol 1: A Benefit for South Texas, a benefit album released after Hurricane Harvey in 2018.